 27. Enjoy the Tennessee Williams Museum

 After missing the Little White House tour, I trotted over to the Tennessee Williams Museum and was delighted with this one-room whirlwind introduction to the life of the man who wrote so many famous screenplays (A Streetcar Named Desire is probably the work you’re most familiar with).
-It’s probably not the most famous of the things to do in Key West but it ended up being one of my favourites.
+It’s probably not the most famous activity but it ended up being one of my favourites.
 Check out the official website here.
 If you visit here and Custom House museum, you get a discount.

 28. Take a ghost tour